How to Monitor Server via PSI (Pressure Stall Information) and cgroupv2?

-There are several drawbacks associated with using the load average:
+There are a few drawbacks to using the load average:

 - The load average shows the CPU load for the last 1 minute.
-We may need to see the load average in a much shorter window (how about 10 seconds?).
+We may need to see the load average over a much shorter period of time (how about 10 seconds?).

-- You can’t understand if your load average is high because of the I/O waits.
-You should see other statistics of your server (iotop, sysstat etc.).
+- You can’t tell if your high load average problem is due to I/O waits.
+You should see the server’s other stats (iotop, sysstat, etc.).

-Load average / Number of enabled cpu cores.
-It can be confusing for new users of Linux.
+Load average / Number of enabled CPU cores.
+It may not be clear to new Linux users.

-So, you will need to have a look at CPU, memory, and I/O statistics when you want to deep-dive your system to understand the issue.
-The load average isn’t enough to distinguish fundamental parameters.
+Therefore, you will need to look at CPU, memory, and I/O stats whenever you want to delve deeper into your system to understand the problem.
+The load average isn’t sufficient to distinguish basic parameters.

-Facebook has decided to track CPU, memory, and I/O different perspectives on the Linux Kernel.
-They developed a utility: PSI (Pressure Stall Information)
+Facebook decided to monitor the Linux Kernel with different perspectives of CPU, memory, and I/O. They developed a utility: PSI (Pressure Stall Information)

 The PSI utility creates 3 different files:

-I’d like to share sample outputs from those files:
+I want to share sample outputs from these files:

 root@adil:~# cat /proc/pressure/cpu